Mythrendel/Button-Symbols/README.md

 # Button-Symbols
-A plugin to make buttons easier to customize in Sketch (for Sketch 46.2+)
+A plugin that uses symbols and symbol overrides to make buttons insanely easy to re-label, re-size, position relative to parent container, and more.
+Supported in Sketch 46.2+

 ## What can this plugin do for me?